Quality Assurance: Implementation

 However, it shares some of the validation reporting and many of the principles.
 This section explains the difference between the current submit once model and the in-year model.

 - Data quality assurance (QA) will continue to be a priority for data submitted to HESA as described in detail in QA: Approach

 - There will be better visualisation of data to help HE providers check their data quality.

 - Data validation will occur at various stages and be supported by an enhanced experience in terms of operational and management information.

 - The data quality assurance procedure will be less complicated, as the data submitted by the HE provider should be similar to that used by the provider themselves and at the time they are using it.

 - The requirements and schedule of onward outputs will determine when and what data must have been submitted, integrated, quality assured and signed-off.

-The submissions are expected to be returned close to the events mapped out by the link to seven segments.
+The submissions are expected to be returned close to the events.
 As more data is submitted in line with these events, more integration will be performed, richer QA feedback will be available and fitness for purpose for outputs will improve.